Contact Dr. Jamie L. Gloor

 Risqué Business?
 Humor in the Post-#MeToo Era

 #MeToo has undoubtedly triggered profound, positive effects for employees and organizations by increasing awareness of sexual harassment and empowering employees to speak up about it.
 However, it might have also created a backlash by making it more difficult for men and women to work with each other.
 Thus, we tested humor as a proactive, interpersonal intervention.
 In a series of experiments, results showed that a short, positive pun decreases intergroup anxiety for women, but increases it for men, when sexual harassment concerns are salient.
 Although this is the first study to our knowledge that reveals negative effects of positive humor for men, it seems that men's humor signals the very behaviors that trigger much of this post-#MeToo anxiety in the first place: flirtatious, promiscuous, and harassing behavior.
-Forthcoming in Journal of Applied Psychology.
+See the paper here in Journal of Applied Psychology.

 Your Pain is My Gain?
 Schadenfreude and Workplace Mistreatment